SkafteNicki/dtu_mlops/3_debuggin_and_visualization/readme.md

 ### Profilers

 Using profilers can help you find bottlenecks in your code.
+In this exercise we will look at two different profilers, with the first one being the [cProfile](https://docs.python.org/3/library/profile.html), pythons build in profiler.

+1. Run the `cProfile` on the `vae_mnist_working.py` script.
+Hint: you can directly call the profiler on a script using the `-m` arg
+   `python -m cProfile [-o output_file] [-s sort_order] (-m module | myscript.py) `

 Luckly, PyTorch already comes with a build-in profiler.
 Note that these exercises requires that you have pytorch v1.8.1 installed.
 You can always check which version you currently have installed by writing (in python):